The Midwife (2017)

 Catherine Deneuve has played a wide variety of roles over the course of a career now spanning seven decades.
 But despite her exemplary range, many American viewers maintain an image of her as an aloof, exquisite, possibly imperious, possibly enigmatic beauty.

 As for Deneuve, she is a joy, with her funny combination of natural dignity and utter confusion, and surface cynicism that yet loves every moment — the most fun, wise and jolly person in any room she enters, yet capable of the sudden plunge into pained and deep emotion.
 If you want to fall in love with Catherine Deneuve, don’t start with her youth.
 Start with her here, in her 70s, and then work your way back.

 —Mick LaSalle, SFGate

-Catherine Frot plays the role of Claire, a dedicated midwife, whose prospects are changing for practicing medicine in the way she was trained and became successful.
+Catherine Frot plays the role of Claire, a dedicated midwife whose prospects are changing for practicing medicine in the way she was trained and had become successful.
 As Kenny states (2017),

 She cares deeply about her work, which, as the movie opens, takes place at a birthing clinic that will soon be closing.
 She cares so deeply, for instance, that she keeps trying to resuscitate a stillborn baby, long after everyone else has faced reality, in one of the movie’s many realistic medical scenes.